loonloon/Notes/Note-TypeScript.md

       </tr>
       <tr>
         <td>Combines multiple types into one.</td>
         <td>Combines multiple types, but only allow one.
-E.g Either a or b</td>
+E.g either A or B</td>
       </tr>
       <tr>
         <td><pre lang="typescript">